philip-stgn/ACE_Koeri/README.md

 - Jannick W.

 ## What We're Trying to Do
-We want to make it easier to spot up and coming startups by using AI to:
+We want to make it easier to spot up-and-coming startups by using AI to:
 - Catch fresh trends and news
 - Gather relevant info fast
 - Show it all in a super clear and useful way